NilofurNisha/Scala-Spark/README.md

-### Scala-Spark
+# Scala-Spark
-# This project includes usecases done in Spark using scala
+### This project includes Spark usecases done in scala